Concrete sealer takes around 4 hours to dry between coats and 24 hours to cure (fully dry).

 - Driveaway concrete sealer takes between 2-4 hours to dry between coats and 24-48 hours to cure (fully dry).

-How Long Should Concrete Sealer Dry Between Coats?
+How Long Does Concrete Sealer Take To Dry Between Coats?

-How Long Does It Take Concrete Sealer To Cure?
+How Long Does Concrete Sealer Take To Cure?

 How To Speed Up Concrete Sealer Dry Time?

 To speed up concrete sealer dry time, do the following things.